luckybilly/widget_chain/README.md

 }
 ```

-to resolve nested hell, maybe you will extract an build method, then it looks like:
+to resolve nested hell, maybe you will extract a build method, then it looks like:

 ```dart
 class Test extends StatelessWidget {